Diogo13Antunes/42Cursus-webserv/README.md

 ```
 Note: In the conf.d folder, you’ll find multiple example configuration files that you can use or customize as needed.

-### Features

-- **HTTP Protocol:** The server supports common HTTP methods (GET, POST, DELETE) and follows the HTTP/1.1 protocol.
-- **File I/O:** Serve static web content by reading and writing files.
-- **Dynamic Content:** Optionally support server-side scripting or templating for dynamic content generation.
-- **Error Handling:** Properly handle errors and respond with appropriate HTTP status codes.

-### Configuration File

-To check all the requirements of our Config Files click [HERE](./Config_File_Rules.md).

 ### HTTP Request Example